 1 to provide all relevant information and assistance to CWG-LANG;

-2 to continue to identify and implement the most efficient measures in order to facilitate the implementation of Resolution 154 (Rev. Dubai, 2018) within the financial limits of the Union;
+2 to continue to identify and implement the most efficient measures in order to facilitate the implementation of Resolution 154 (Rev. Bucharest, 2022) within the financial limits of the Union;

 3 to report to CWG-LANG on the measures taken to ensure on the ITU website

 i) the publication of new or modified pages in the six official languages simultaneously and

-ii) equality in terms of functionality and navigation.
+ii) equality in terms of functionality and navigation, ensure clarity and ease of navigation;

+4 take measures to improve the search engine of the ITU website in all the official languages of the Union.

 Annex: 1